 Unfortunately, this is one of the reasons construction quality project management has stagnated over the years and lags behind other industries such as automotive, aerospace, and health care.

 The newest trend in quality management is for project owners to shift quality control inspection responsibilities to the contractors.

 Many project owners now expect contractors to perform their own quality-control plan and inspections and submit reports as proof of defect-free work.

 In other words, contractors are now expected to manage and be responsible for their own quality inspections, which involves more than generating punch lists for the subcontractors.

 If you don’t have the systems in place to do this seamlessly, it can feel like an uphill battle.
-However, if you decide to use software that supports construction quality management for contractors, you can stay ahead of the competition.
+However, if you decide to use quality control inspection software that supports contractors, you can stay ahead of the competition.

 Stay Ahead of The Curve

 As a contractor, you can wait until your long-term, repeat clients start asking you to provide a higher level of quality-management reporting.